 When setting your myRAMS Password you:

-must use between 8 and 30 characters including at least one upper case
+must use between 6 and 8 characters including at least one upper case letter and one number

 must not select a password which reflects your

 You may change your myRAMS Mobile PIN by tapping on the “Change PIN” button on the home screen of the myRAMS app.

 To protect your myRAMS Access Codes you must:

 As you cannot be sure of the virus protection on a public computer - such as at an airport, café or library - you must not access myRAMS using a public computer.